boderg/recipe-base/README.md

 ## Database Design

-My project uses a non-relational database with MongoDB, and therefore the database architecture doesn't have actual relationships like a relational database would.
+The Recipe Base site uses a non-relational database with MongoDB, and therefore the database architecture doesn't have actual relationships like a relational database would.

-My database is called **recipe_base**.
+The database is called **recipe_base**.

 It contains 3 collections: